supermathbond/WitchesPuzzle/README.md

 The main idea is to omplete the puzzle in a way that all witches in the middle of the puzzle are completed (head must be connected to the same tail color).

-As you may calculate there are tons of options to try, in specific: 9! * (4 ^ 9) So, Iwas lazy and decided to dedicate two hours for creating the code instead of solving the real puzzle...
+As you may calculate there are tons of options to try, in specific: 9! * (4 ^ 9) I was lazy and decided to dedicate two hours for creating the code instead of solving the real puzzle...

 At the current configuration there are 8 possible solutions.
 You can change the cards configuration as you want.
 In addition, I ran it in debug, hence, I didn't need a graphic output, feel free to add it if you liked the solution.